woocart/localizations/UK/products-bookstore.md

 Price: £2.63

 In 1942, Lale Sokolov arrived in Auschwitz-Birkenau.
 He was given the job of tattooing the prisoners marked for survival - scratching numbers into his fellow victims' arms in indelible ink to create what would become one of the most potent symbols of the Holocaust.
 Waiting in line to be tattooed, terrified and shaking, was a young girl.
 For Lale - a dandy, a jack-the-lad, a bit of a chancer - it was love at first sight.
-And he was determined not only to survive himself, but to ensure this woman, Gita, did, too.
+And he was determined not only to survive himself but to ensure this woman, Gita, did, too.

 - One of the most life-affirming, courageous, unforgettable and human stories of the Holocaust: the love story of the tattooist of Auschwitz.
 - A heart-breaking story of the very best of humanity in the very worst of circumstances.